stencila/stencila/help/hub/projects/share-a-project.md

 published: true
 ---

-As soon as you have [published an executable document](./how-to-publish-an-executable-document.md) you can share it with others.
+As soon as you have [published a project](./publish-a-project.md) you can share it with others.

 Click **sharing** on the left hand side bar.